cosmiclabunige/Touch_modalities_dataset/README.md

 # References
+Here some papers that applied some machine learning techniques on the dataset.

 @article{gastaldo2014computational,
   title={Computational intelligence techniques for tactile sensing systems},
   author={Gastaldo, Paolo and Pinna, Luigi and Seminara, Lucia and Valle, Maurizio and Zunino, Rodolfo},